-All monetary assets and liabilities denominated in currencies other than US dollars are translated into US dollars at the rates ruling at the reporting date, Transactions and non-monetary assets and liabilities denominated in currencies other than US dollars are recorded at the rates prevailing at the dates of the transactions.
-Until 31 December 2017, foreign exchange differences on available-for-sale financial assets were recorded in the 'Available-for-sale reserve' in equity.
-All other translation differences are taken through the income statement.
+All monetary assets and liabilities denominated in currencies other than US dollars are translated into US dollars at the rates ruling at the reporting date.
+Transactions and non-monetary assets and liabilities denominated in currencies other than US dollars are recorded at the rates prevailing at the dates of the transactions.
+All translation differences are taken through the income statement.
 Exchange differences recognised in the income statement are presented in 'Other revenue' or 'Other expense', except where noted in 3(c) below.